oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/podman-sharded-database-with-user-defined-sharding.md

 ==============================================
 ```

-**NOTE:** Once the Sharded Database Deployment is complete using Used Defined Sharding, you can load the data into this Sharded Database.
+**NOTE:** Once the Oracle Globally Distributed Database Deployment is complete using Used-Defined Sharding, you can load the data into this Oracle Globally Distributed Database.

-## Scale-out an existing Sharded Database
+## Scale-out an existing Oracle Globally Distributed Database

-If you want to Scale-Out an existing Sharded Database already deployed using the Podman Containers, then you will to complete the steps in below order:
+If you want to Scale-Out an existing Oracle Globally Distributed Database already deployed using the Podman Containers, then you will to complete the steps in below order:

-- Complete the prerequisite steps before creating the Podman Container for the new shard to be added to the Sharded Database
+- Complete the prerequisite steps before creating the Podman Container for the new shard to be added to the Oracle Globally Distributed Database
 - Create the Podman Container for the new shard
-- Add the new shard Database to the existing Sharded Database
+- Add the new shard Database to the existing Oracle Globally Distributed Database
 - Deploy the new shard
 - Move chunks

-The below example covers the steps to add a new shard (shard3) to an existing Sharded Database which was deployed earlier in this page with two shards (shard1 and shard2).
+The below example covers the steps to add a new shard (shard3) to an existing Oracle Globally Distributed Database which was deployed earlier in this page with two shards (shard1 and shard2).

 ### Complete the prerequisite steps before creating Podman Container for new shard